 There you go.
 Push yarn needle through the loop to secure it.

 Then just snug up the yarn a bit and it's all ready to weave in.

 And this is how it all looks when you're done.
 The left photo is the right side and the right photo is the wrong side.
 You can see the orange a bit but when you use the same yarn it won't show.
 And you can play with the stitches along the seam a bit too so that they line up better.

 This is the seaming technique I use the most for seaming garter stitch.

-There is another way for seaming garter stitch if you are worried and you just want a firmer edge.
+However there is another way for seaming garter stitch if you are worried and want a super duper firmer edge.

 Actually there is only one small change and it's really simple too.